The Parametric Closure Problem: Introduction

 \section{Introduction}

 \emph{Parametric optimization} problems are a variation on classical combinatorial optimization problems such as shortest paths or minimum spanning trees, in which the input weights are not fixed numbers, but vary as functions of a parameter.
 Different parameter settings will give different weights and different optimal solutions; the goal is to list these solutions and the intervals of parameter values within which they are optimal.
-As a simple example, consider maintaining the minimum of $n$ input values as a parameter controlling these values changes.
-This parametric minimum problem asks for the \emph{lower envelope} of a collection of input functions; for linear functions this is equivalent by projective duality to a planar convex hull~\cite{Mat-LDG-LE-02}, and can be constructed in time $O(n\log n)$; more general function classes such as piecewise-polynomial functions also have efficient lower-envelope algorithms~\cite{Her-IPL-89}.
-The parametric minimum spanning tree problem (with linear edge weights) has polynomially many solutions that can be constructed in polynomial time~\cite{Epp-DCG-98,FerSluEpp-NJC-96,AgaEppGui-FOCS-98}; the parametric shortest path problem has a number of solutions and running time that are exponential in $\log^2 n$ on $n$-vertex graphs~\cite{Car-TR-84}.
+As a simple example, consider maintaining the minimum of $n$ input values, which change as a parameter controlling these values changes.
+This parametric minimum problem can be formalized as the problem of constructing the \emph{lower envelope} of functions that map the parameter value to each input value.
+When these are linear functions this is the problem of constructing the lower envelope of lines, equivalent by projective duality to a planar convex hull~\cite{Mat-LDG-LE-02}; the lower envelope has linear complexity and can be constructed in time $O(n\log n)$.